Murals of Fargo-Moorhead

 Ray’s Certified Auto Repair | 1313 Main Ave, Moorhead

-Completed in September 2017 by mural artist Grant Hicks, here’s a second opportunity to get a photo with that notable Moorhead zip code.
+Completed in September 2017, but artist Grant Hicks found this second opportunity to get a photo with that unique Moorhead zip code.

 For your viewing pleasure

-These murals aren’t interactive, but they’re every bit as fun to check out!
+These murals aren't interactive, but they're as fun to check out!

 Greta Thunberg